govau/service-manual/content/service-design-delivery-process/discovery-stage/create-artefacts.md

 layout: text/textblock
 ---

 You will create several artefacts and keep adding to them as you go through Discovery.
-The team will keep building and validating these artefacts — especially the user journey map — as you go through the later stages.
+The team will keep building and validating these artefacts — especially the user journey map — as it goes through the later stages.

 An [empathy wall](/user-research/research-stages/#empathy-wall) helps the team understand how real users get things done and their experience with current service and products.